mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 FROM pg_stat_activity;
 ```

+If a query is configured to bypass the resource group limits, or unassigned from its resource group, the column `rsgname` displays `<bypass>` appended to the resource group name.
+See [Bypass and Unassign from Resource Groups](#bypass) for more details.

 ### <a id="topic27"></a>Cancelling a Running or Queued Transaction in a Resource Group

 There may be cases when you want to cancel a running or queued transaction in a resource group.
 For example, you may want to remove a query that is waiting in the resource group queue but has not yet been run.
 Or, you may want to stop a running query that is taking too long to run, or one that is sitting idle in a transaction and taking up resource group transaction slots that are needed by other users.